 Unlike an apprenticeship where you would spend 80% of your time in the workplace or A-Levels where you would spend all your time in a classroom, T-Levels will require 20% of your time to be spent in the workplace, and the rest in a classroom.
 This offers students the perfect balance between formal education and hands-on experience.

 What Education Level Are T-Levels?

 T-Levels are the equivalent to 3 A-Levels and take the same 2-year period to complete.
 The difference to A-Levels is that T-Levels are more vocational-based, meaning that after completing the 2-year course, you will be prepared to jump straight into skilled employment.
 This is because you will get first-hand experience seeing how your learning impacts your abilities in the workplace.

 The time spent in the workplace comes as a 45-day industry placement, which will allow you to put your skills into practice and give you a taste of what working will be like in that field.
 Unlike apprenticeships, it is important to realise that T-Levels are unpaid, though some employers may pay for travel to and from their premises.
 This is very much at the discretion of the individual employer.

 The government created T-levels with businesses in mind, so you know the skills you are learning are appropriate for today’s market.
 This means you can be confident about taking on a job role in the future, and it gives you a great chance at finding the right job so you can reach your future potential.

-Having that great opportunity means you will be equipped with the knowledge and understanding of your chosen subject area before making decisions about your future career path.
+Having that kind of relevant opportunity means you will be equipped with the knowledge and understanding of your chosen subject area before making decisions about your future career path.